pluto-lang/pluto/README.md

 pluto deploy     # shoot!
 ```

+For detailed steps, please refer to the [Getting Started Guide](./docs/en/getting-started.md).

-> Currently, Pluto only supports deploying with a single file.
-Moreover, within each handler function, we do not provide support for accessing variables (except the resource variables), classes, or interfaces outside of the scope of the handler function.
+> Currently, Pluto is limited to supporting single-file applications.
+Within each handler function, it is possible to access literal constants and regular functions that exist outside the scope of the handler function.
+However, accessing variables (except for resource variables), classes, interfaces is not currently supported.

 ## 👏 Contributing